-BS 8243:2021 is available as an outright individual purchase directly from the BSI, at a discounted rate from the NSI or, alternatively, as a download via the NSI approved company BSI Access to Standards service.
+BS 8418:2021 is available as an outright, individual purchase directly from BSI at a discounted rate via NSI’s Access to Standards service.